- Slow, deep breathing can help relax your body and mind. The 4-7-8 breathing method is one simple technique to try.

 Ever notice how a cold office seems to leave you ready for nap time?
 Researchers have found that cooler temperatures do indeed appear to help us get deeper sleep, and fall asleep faster.
 Plus, nothing feels as dreamy as wrapping up in warm blankets in a cold room.

 Why does this work?
-Well, as our circadian rhythms approach the sleep phase, our body temperature drops slightly, and stays lower until a couple of hours before you normally wake up.
+Well, as our circadian rhythms approach the sleep phase, our body temperature naturally drops slightly and stays lower until a couple of hours before you normally wake up.

-Another way to help this process along is to soak in a warm bath for about two hours before bedtime, further amplifying the temperature drop.
-Some sleep experts also suggest sleeping in the buff, since clothing can inhibit the natural process of evening out your body temperature as you rest.
+Another way to help this process along is to before bedtime, further amplifying the temperature drop and potentially boosting deep sleep.
+You could also try sleeping in the buff since clothing can inhibit the natural process of evening out your body temperature as you rest.

 While lights and tech devices can be sleep stealers, modern advancements hold sleep benefits as well.
 High-tech materials and customizable beds can help improve comfort, helping you fall asleep faster.

-You know how sometimes, when you try to do something, your stubborn brain backfires and does the opposite?
+Do you know how sometimes when you try to do something, your stubborn brain backfires and does the opposite?
 Turns out, the principle of paradoxical intention (similar to reverse psychology, without the deception) might be useful for sleep as well.

-A Scottish study found that the clinical use of paradoxical intention resulted in reduced sleep effort and anxiety for insomniacs compared to doing nothing.
-Likewise, a different study found that high intention to fall asleep actually resulted in worse sleep quality.
+A Scottish study found that the clinical use of paradoxical intention (that is, purposely not trying to fall asleep while lying in bed) resulted in reduced sleep effort and anxiety for insomniacs compared to doing nothing.
+Likewise, a separate found that high intention to fall asleep actually resulted in worse sleep quality.

 Instead of thinking about trying to go to sleep, tell yourself that you’re trying to stay awake for a few minutes.
-If a dark, quiet bedroom makes your mind run, you can also try listening to calming sounds or visualize relaxing activities in your mind to take the focus off sleep itself.
+If a dark, quiet bedroom makes your mind run, you can also try listening to an audiobook or podcast on low volume, or visualize relaxing activities in your mind, to take the focus off sleep itself.